klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 ### Subdivision Surface Modeling

 A technique which is used for creating smooth, organic surfaces is called Subdivision Surface Modeling {% cite DKTr98 %}.
-The modeler constructs a guide mesh.
+The modeller constructs a guide mesh.
-After that, an algorithm constructs a smooth version of the modeled shape.
+After that, an algorithm constructs a smooth version of the modelled shape.
 It achieves this by subdividing the faces of the guide mesh and by calculating the vertex positions of the resulting mesh with regard to the vertex positions of the guide mesh.
 There are different algorithms which differ concerning the position calculation rules.
 Once the algorithm has been applied, the resulting mesh can act as a new guide mesh for the next iteration of the algorithm.